 Office-holder status for NICs

 The majority of these workers will be directors of their own limited companies, which makes them office holders in their own limited companies.
-That does not mean they are office-holders in your organisation.
+That does not mean they are a director or office-holder in your organisation.

 End of contract